rerun-modules/rundeck-admin/commands/token-list/README.md

-Use **apitoken-list** to list all API tokens for the specified user.
+Use **token-list** to list all API tokens for the specified user.

 Example
 -------

 List the API tokens for the "admin" user:

-    rerun rundeck-admin: apitoken-list --url http://localhost:4440 --user admin --password admin
+    rerun rundeck-admin: token-list --url http://localhost:4440 --user admin --password admin

 Each token is printed on a separate line.
 In this example there are 3: